Issue Brief Dec 18, 2020

 Proposal for a US-EU Digital Council: Building a comprehensive conversation

 As the new Biden administration confronts its foreign policy priorities, it should not avoid the looming digital debate with its European allies.
 With the European Union serving as the leader in digital regulation, policy on the digital space is by no means aligned between US and European policymakers.
 From digital taxation to data storage and privacy rights, issues that will define the success or failure of transatlantic digital policy—with hundreds of billions of dollars on the line—remain unsettled.

 Experts react: What does Biden’s new executive order mean for the future of AI?

 By Atlantic Council experts

-Frances G. Burwell is a distinguished fellow at the Atlantic Council and a senior director at McLarty Associates.
+Frances G. Burwell is a distinguished fellow at the Atlantic Council’s Europe Center and a senior director at McLarty Associates.
 Until January 2017, she served as vice president, European Union and Special Initiatives, at the Council.
 She has served as director of the Council’s Program on Transatlantic Relations, and as interim director of the Global Business and Economics Program, and currently directs the Transatlantic Digital Marketplace Initiative.
 Her work focuses on the European Union and US-EU relations as well as a range of transatlantic economic, political, and defense issues.
 She is a member of the Advisory Board of Allied for Startups.